SymfonyCasts/lemon-squeezy/sfcasts/checkout-overlay.md

 Okay, this looks good, so let's test it out.
 Open our site, and *also* open the Chrome Developer Tools in the Console tab to see the JavaScript logs.
 Reload the page, and... here's our `lemon-squeezy` controller!

-If we click the "Checkout with LemonSqueezy" button, it *loads* and... it opens the LemonSqueezy checkout page!
+If we click the "Checkout with LemonSqueezy" button, it *loads* and... it opens the LemonSqueezy checkout page under our domain!
 It still works!

 Next: Let's make this even cooler by rendering the LemonSqueezy checkout page over our cart page.